The Veteran Connect Research Project (VCRP)

-Our 2023 research "Motivation and Application in Homeless Recovery" focuses on Identifying key factors/components that influence motivation application and techniques related to homeless recovery in South Carolina.
+Our 2023 research "Motivation and Application in Homeless Recovery" focused on Identifying key factors/components that influence motivation application and techniques related to homeless recovery in South Carolina.

 The Biopsychosocial (BPS) in Homelessness Research provided an analysis of biopsychosocial factors within a group of twenty (20) individuals/participants experiencing homelessness in South Carolina.
 The biopsychosocial analysis included biological, psychological, and social factors related to homelessness.